 Eventually, my to-do list gets tangled in with my ideas, my brainfarts and my important notes that I need to recall and so I can never find anything I want in my handy-dandy notebook in a jiffy.

-See, I’ve long given up on trying to use apps and technology to organise my life.
-I know that paper works well and I have a multitude of planners and notebooks on hand to help me achieve my goals, jot ideas and tasks down at any given time.
+See, I’ve long given up on trying to use apps and technology to organize my life.
+I know that paper works well and I have a multitude of planners and notebooks on hand to help me achieve my goals, and jot ideas and tasks down at any given time.

 In fact, studies back me up here that paper helps us to recollect things way better.